GetStream/InterviewSpider/README.md

 - Exit the program cleanly on Ctrl+C

 ## Final notes
-- If something about these requirements is not clear feel free to ask
+- If something about this assignment is not clear feel free to ask